CoalNova/CoalNova.github.io/links.md

 ### Other Game Projects
 [TicTacToe](https://mega.nz/file/7t9C3ZbD#lSQqX84eIYY2zw6eYgAwnEezadeXD4vvif8AwqQw-o0) **(DL Size: 1.22MB - Install Size: 4.91MB)** - What the name implies, tic tac toe vs an ai player, made in C++ with the SDL library.

 [CubeQuest](https://mega.nz/file/iw10CC5R#4j5FxeKc5BY_8adYyNtntgI-3SBhj99zn0hB8nwKB3w) **(DL Size: 5.94MB - Install Size: 22.0MB)** - An old cube-rolling game made in Unity.
-Exists only as a hobby project and is in no way to be misrepresented as a marketable product to be purchased, sold, consumed, played, or comprehended.
+Exists only as a hobby project and is in no way to be misrepresented as if it were a marketable product to be purchased, sold, consumed, played, or comprehended.
+In fact, just go ahead and forget this exists.